jonescompneurolab/hnn/installer/windows/README.md

 This guide describes two methods for installing HNN and its prerequisistes on a Windows 10 system:

-1. A docker container running a Linux install of HNN (recommended)
+1. A Docker container running a Linux install of HNN (recommended)
 2. Natively running HNN on Windows (better performance)

-The docker installation is recommended because the python environment and the NEURON installation are fully isolated, reducing the possibility of version conflicts, or the wrong version being used.
+The Docker installation is recommended because the python environment and the NEURON installation are fully isolated, reducing the possibility of version conflicts, or the wrong version being used.
 The same Docker container is used for all platforms (Windows/Linux/Mac) meaning it has likely been tested more recently.

-Method 1 (using Docker) displays the GUI through an X windows server which may lead to slower responsiveness as compared to using method 2, which displays the GUI running natively on Windows.
+Method 1 (using Docker) displays the GUI through an X server which may lead to slower responsiveness as compared to using method 2, which displays the GUI running natively on Windows.

-## Docker Install
+## Docker install

 [Docker Desktop](https://www.docker.com/products/docker-desktop) for Windows 10 (Pro/Enterprise only) is capable of running both Linux containers and Windows containers.
 For HNN's GUI to display properly, only Linux containers work.
 Docker Desktop is installed with this configuration by default.
-For Windows 10 Home or other versions of windows, use the legacy version of [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/).
+For Windows 10 Home or other versions of windows, use the legacy version of [Docker Toolbox](https://docs.docker.com/toolbox/overview/).

 The only other component to install is an X server.
 Both [VcXsrv](https://sourceforge.net/projects/vcxsrv/) and [Xming](https://sourceforge.net/projects/xming/) are recommended free options.
 These install instructions will cover VcXsrv.